LaserQueue/LaserQueue/README.md

 - `--backend`: No short option.
 Only runs the backend.
 - `--frontend`: No short option.
 Only runs the frontend.
 - `--init-only`: No short option.
 Runs neither the frontend nor the backend.
+- `--no-init`: No short option.
+Doesn't run the setup.
 - `--install-all`: No short option.
 Installs all dependencies without prompting.
 - `--install-update`: No short option.
 Installs updates without prompting.